Suitability of dwellings

 In Australia, the suitability of a household’s dwelling size is commonly measured using the Canadian National Occupancy Standard (CNOS).
 Broadly, the CNOS measures suitability based on whether a dwelling has enough bedrooms for the size and composition of a household (see criteria below).

-For more information on the CNOS, see AIHW Metadata Online Registry (METEOR).
-Although this measure is useful for indicating overcrowding in dwellings, it does not necessarily reflect a household’s experience of overcrowding.
+Although CNOS is useful for indicating overcrowding in dwellings, it does not necessarily reflect a household’s experience of overcrowding.
 This is because CNOS does not consider cultural differences in living and sleeping arrangements (Dockery et al. 2022).
-As such, its classification of overcrowding may not necessarily match the experiences of Indigenous and Culturally and Linguistically Diverse households.
+As such, its classification of overcrowding may not necessarily match the experiences of First Nations and Culturally and Linguistically Diverse households.

 Dwelling suitability